TheShadow29/awesome-grounding/README.md

 This task is somewhat related to Visual Question Answering so this repository might also help [https://github.com/JamesChuanggg/awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa).

 To maintaing the quality of the repo, I have gone through all the listed papers at least once before adding them to ensure their relevance to grounding.
-However, I might have missed some paper(s).
+However, I might have missed some paper(s) or added some irrelevant paper(s).
 Feel free to open an issue in that case.
-I will go through the paper and then add it.
+I will go through the paper and then add / remove it.

 Video Grounding is work in progress.
 Should be completed sometime end of November.